 Growth Dependencies.
-The sector's growth will depend on domestic demand for natural gas-based power and on the global market for LNG exports.
-Electricity demand, driven in part by increasing numbers of large data centers being built in the US, could rise by 58% by 2030, and we expect LNG exports to rise by 60% to 2035.
+The sector's growth will depend on domestic demand for natural gasbased power and on the global market for LNG exports.
+Electricity demand, driven in part by increasing numbers of large data centers being built in the US, could rise by 58% by 2030 while we expect LNG exports to rise by 60% to 2035.